sylabs/singularity-userdocs/oci_runtime.rst

   consisting of these blobs, rather than an ORAS entry / artifact.
 - The container's OCI image manifest and config are preserved, and directly inserted into the OCI-SIF.
-- The container's root filesystem is squashed to a single layer, in squashfs format, but using an approach that better preserves metadata than for native SIF images.
+- By default, the container's root filesystem is squashed to a single layer, in squashfs format, but using an approach that better preserves metadata than for native SIF images.
 - The container root filesystem is not modified by the addition of Singularity-specific files and directories.